ga4gh/data-security/AAI/AAIConnectProfile.md

                 may wish to filter tokens if it is enforcing a particular trust model.

-            3. Therefore the response from /userinfo may not have a "ga4gh_passports" claim even if the Passport’s "ga4gh_userinfo_claims" strings hinted that such a claim may have content.
+            3. Therefore the response from /userinfo may not have a GA4GH claim even if the access token's `ga4gh_userinfo_claims` strings hinted that such a claim may have content.

 2. Broker MUST support [OIDC Discovery spec](https://openid.net/specs/openid-connect-discovery-1_0.html)